More news from the WEOLC

 Sharmon Figenshaw RN, ARNP

 About: Sharmon has been a clinician in hospice and palliative care for over 20 years.
-She was instrumental in bringing palliative care to the hospitalist service at Providence Regional Medical Center Everett, contracted through The Everett Clinic.
-She received the Amazing Service Award in 2007 for service to excellence in patient care.
-The ARNP-driven palliative care service was named as one of three key elements in the National Circle of Life Award given to the Snohomish County Palliative Partnership in 2010.
+She was instrumental in bringing palliative care to the hospitalist service at Providence Regional Medical Center Everett via The Everett Clinic from 2007-14.
+The ARNP-driven palliative care service was applauded in the National Circle of Life Award given to the Snohomish County Palliative Partnership in 2010.
 Sharmon lives in Bellingham, is now semi-retired, where she does private consulting for families, engages in community conversations around end-of-life and aging, and works per diem with the Palliative Consult Service at Skagit Valley Hospital.
 She and her husband Peter enjoy skiing and boating.
-Sharmon has been part of the WEOLCC since 1999, serving as chair from 2008-2010.
+Sharmon has been part of the WEOLC since 1999, serving as chair from 2008-10.
 She currently co-chairs the Washington POLST Task Force.

 Therese A Johnson